osohq/oso/docs/content/any/reference/polar/polar-syntax/index.md

 # Polar Syntax

-Polar is a declarative logic programming language, specialized for making authorization decisions and tightly integrating with your application’s native language.
+Polar is a declarative logic programming language used to define and query graphs.
+With Polar, your graph is specialized for making authorization decisions and tightly integrating with your application’s native language.

+You can start by using Polar to **describe the "nouns"** in your graph - your vertex structures.
+A vertex can be an `actor` or a `resource`.

+For each vertex, we **define the relationships** between vertices with `roles` and `relations` attributes.

+Finally, you will use Polar to **perform graph traversal** (like you would in Gremlin or Cypher).
+We traverse the graph with the `has_role` and `has_relation` functions.

+### This Guide

 This guide is a brief description of the core syntax elements of Polar.